BGI Global Teen Fellowship

 How does it work?

-The BGI fellowship integrates students’ participation in BIMA or Genesis summer programs at the Brandeis University with a year-round extracurricular program.
+The Global Teen Fellowship integrates students’ participation in BIMA or Genesis summer programs at the Brandeis University with a year-round extracurricular program.
 The program’s highlights include:

 - Participation in BIMA/Genesis at the Brandeis University